Audio Version [click the globe to change language]

 Yes, you could use Blogger and other hosted platforms, but the real issue with that is that while you own your own content (unless the terms of service state otherwise…) you don’t own the platform.If you're serious about becoming a blogger, then you need to own your platform.
 For this, I recommend a self-hosted WordPress blog.Click To Tweet

 If you don’t have the ability to set a WordPress blog up, you can always start by setting up a free blog.
 Don’t stress, just do it.
 You can always export your content out in future and set up your own blog.

 Once you have the right theme on the right platform, hosting is the other piece that makes up your foundation.
-In my recommended hosting for WordPress post, I go into detail about the hosts I like to use.
+Check my recommended hosting for WordPress to see the hosts I use.

 Once you have those things in place, you’ll want to make sure your WordPress blog is optimised for speed.

 As you can see, there’s a bit to do before we even start creating content!
 But the good news is that you can switch host and change your WordPress theme at any point, so if you’re already blogging, explore those options and consider what’s best for your blog at this point in time.